karmaresearch/takco/README.rst

 takco
 =====

-:mod:`tacko` is a modular system for extracting knowledge from tables.
+tacko is a modular system for extracting knowledge from tables.
 For example, you can use it to extend `Wikidata <http://wikidata.org>`_ with information from Wikipedia tables.